 The Louisville Colonel

 Waddell broke in with the Louisville Colonels in 1897.
 He left in 1900 for the Pittsburgh Pirates.
-Early in the 1901 campaign, the Pirates dealt him to the Chicago Orphans, the forerunner of the Cubs.
+Early in the 1901 campaign, the Pirates dealt him to the Chicago Orphans, one of the early names adopted by today’s Cubs.
 No one knew what to make of Waddell.
 The pistol-packing pitcher supposedly liked to point his firearm at the bosses.
 Ah, all in good fun.
 The Orphans, not seeing the humor, cut him loose.
 Soon after, Mack came calling.

 It was 1902, and Rube was enjoying some offseason sunshine with the Los Angeles Looloos semi-pro team.
 Mack talked the erratic hurler into coming east.
-He didn’t take any chances, though.
-He hired detectives to ensure Waddell’s safe passage to Philly.
+He didn’t take any chances, though, and hired detectives to ensure Waddell’s safe passage to Philly.